Consular Notification and Assistance:

 - any other assistance necessary to ensure that the national receives fair, equal and humane treatment, both before trial and after sentencing.

 Human Rights Research acts as a clearinghouse of information and contacts on Article 36 issues.
 Among other services, it offers a free electronic newsletter on recent developments, access to an extensive electronic library, contacts with attorneys, law professors and NGOs with experience in this field.
 Please contact me for more details.

 Naturally, your resources are not infinite-and consulate perform many functions other than visiting and assisting detained nationals.
 But I would encourage you to consider ways to enhance your own consular protection programs, particularly in cases that could result in a death sentence or a life sentence without parole.

 You might begin a review of your local policies and procedures by asking and answering some basic questions, such as:

-1) What basic advice do you provide to detained Mexicans who contact you for assistance, either by phone or in person?
+1) What basic advice do you provide to detained nationals who contact you for assistance, either by phone or in person?
 Are other mission staff aware of the standard advice you provide?

 2) Are you sufficiently familiar with the varying legal procedures (such as legal aid services) in each state within your district?